mcbtaguiad/marktaguiad.dev/app/content/post/tf-tofu-proxmox.md

 ```

 ### Opentofu plan
 Let's now create our VM.
-We will be using the template created in (part 1)[/post/proxmox-create-template].
+We will be using the template created in [part 1](/post/proxmox-create-template).
 *main.tf*
 ```
 terraform {